PureStake/algosigner/docs/legacy-dApp-integration.md

 - Custom networks beta support is now in AlgoSigner.
 - AlgoSigner.accounts(ledger) has changed such that calls now accept names that have been added to the user's custom network list as valid ledger names.
   - A non-matching ledger name will result in a error:
-    - [RequestErrors.UnsupportedLedger] The provided ledger is not supported.
+    - [RequestError.UnsupportedLedger] The provided ledger is not supported.
   - An empty request will result with an error:
     - Ledger not provided.
 Please use a base ledger: [TestNet,MainNet] or an available custom one [{"name":"Theta","genesisId":"testnet-v1.0"}].
 - Transaction requests will require a valid matching "genesisId", even for custom networks.